 Jen currently works as a script reader for independent film productions.

-Jude has studied improv, storytelling, and sketch writing, and performed in our Big Blue Door Jams.
-He’s a longtime veteran of the Charlottesville art scene, he has been a manager of Foolery, a board member of Live Arts, as well as being one of the creators of Wunderkammer, Shentai, and CLAW.
+Jude Silveira has studied improv, storytelling, and sketch writing, and performed in many Big Blue Door Jams.
+He’s a longtime veteran of the Charlottesville art scene, having been a manager of Foolery, a board member of Live Arts, as well as being one of the creators of Wunderkammer, Shentai, and CLAW.
 He’s working on the website, producing upcoming shows, and helping with our organizational structure.